encoredev/encore/docs/tutorials/booking-system.md

 Next, we want to make it possible to book an appointment.
 We'll need a database to store the bookings in.
 Encore makes it really simple to [create and use databases](/docs/primitives/databases) (both for local and cloud environments), but for this example we will also make use of [sqlc](https://sqlc.dev/) that will compile our SQL queries into type-safe Go code that we can use in our application.

-🥐 Let's create an SQL database for our booking service and the needed sqlc scaffolding.
+🥐 Let's create a SQL database for our booking service and the required sqlc scaffolding.
 Create the following file structure:

 ```
 /my-app